smart-data-models/dataModel.GreenEnergy/GreenEnergyGenerator/doc/spec_JA.md

       x-ngsi:
         type: Property
     selfConsumption:
-      description: 'Indicate whether energy generated will use for self'
+      description: Indicate whether energy generated will use for self
       type: boolean
       x-ngsi:
         model: https://schema.org/Boolean
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property